 What Is an Influencer and What Is Influencer Marketing?

 To put it simply, an influencer is any person who influences the behavior of others.
 In a marketing context, influencers are individuals who collaborate with brands to promote products or services to their audience.

-Now that word of mouth recommendations and criticisms spread through social media faster than fire in a dry field, influencers are people who are active on social media and blogs.
-They also are brand advocates and niche promoters.
+Now that word-of-mouth recommendations and criticisms spread through social media faster than fire in a dry field, influencers are more important than ever.
+They usually have huge followings on social media and are brand advocates as well as niche promoters.

 While it seems that some companies don’t want to let go of their outbound marketing practices, fashion ecommerce sites are targeting influencers like pros.
 Many are reaching out to reputable fashion bloggers and sending them clothing and accessory items to be reviewed.
 The blogger then posts photos and writes about the garments, often linking back to the site where their audience can buy the items being reviewed.

 ModCloth, a vintage clothing site, does a great job of this.
 They are active in sharing (on social media platforms) the images their audience members provide showing them wearing ModCloth’s clothing.
 This makes their audience feel special, which encourages more posts about the clothing.

 I’ve seen many fashion sites send their items to an influencer, and then the audience could enter a contest to receive them.
 Or sometimes, they will send a credit to an active fashion social media user, magazine writer, or blogger so they can go to the site, pick out some clothing, and then review the experience as a whole.

 There are several different types of influencers.
 Influencers can be celebrities with millions of followers, or they can be a normal person with a few thousand followers.
 Typically, influencers are grouped into the following four categories depending on their audience size.